Scottish election: Parties focus on young and economy

 "The Nationalists talk about apprenticeships but Scotland needs real action to tackle youth unemployment, not half measures and that is why Labour's apprenticeship guarantee is so important."

-Scottish party leader Tavish Scott was visiting a tour company, by Tomnahurich Bridge, in Inverness, which he says needs to be "better served by high-speed broadband."
+Scottish party leader Tavish Scott was visiting a tour company, by Tomnahurich Bridge, in Inverness, which he said needed to be "better served by high-speed broadband."